Skip to content

 In 2023, Samsung engineers unintentionally exposed sensitive information and internal data by using ChatGPT to speed up their work.
 The tool wasn't part of an approved workflow, and it wasn't monitored by IT.
 What made the Samsung incident concerning was that it wasn't a breach in the traditional sense; the engineers were authenticated, and the access was legitimate.
 There was no exploit, malware, or stolen credentials.
 And yet, trade secrets were leaked.

-Security teams have spent years building accurate pictures of who has access to what, but Identity Governance and Administration (IGA) programs, access reviews, and provisioning workflows were designed to govern people, not agents.
+Security teams have spent years building accurate pictures of who has access to what, but traditional Identity Governance and Administration (IGA) programs, access reviews, and provisioning workflows were designed to govern people, not agents.

 Shadow AI, unsanctioned agents operating outside IT visibility, is creating an identity blind spot most enterprises haven’t even begun to understand.
 It’s easy to think that identity risk starts when access is requested, but shadow AI makes that assumption moot.
 According to Saviynt's CISO AI Risk Report 2026, 75% of CISOs have already discovered unsanctioned AI tools running in their production environments.
 The other 25% probably just haven’t looked.